 That’d be impossible to do.
 My shiny bald head speaks for itself!

-So I’m bringing you this post for an objective, REAL review of Folexin.
+So I wrote this post for an objective, REAL review of Folexin.
 Now let’s get to it!

 Our story begins with a natural health company called Vita Balance Inc, based in Virginia.
 They make a dietary hair growth supplement called Folexin (formerly Foligen), which offers an affordable approach to healthy hair…right from the hair follicles.

 Folexin supports the natural hair growth process, moving from the telogen (resting) phase into the anagen (growth) phase without getting stuck in the middle.
-It’s supposed to boost your hair health, help your skin glow (in a non-sweaty way) and bring a lovely sheen to your hair (in a non-greasy way).
+It’s supposed to boost your hair health to reduce thinning hair, help your skin glow (in a non-sweaty way) and bring a lovely sheen to your locks (in a non-greasy way).
 Woohoo!

-Folexin supplements work to promote thick, strong and healthy hair – for men and women.
+Folexin supplements work to promote healthy, strong and thicker hair – for men and women.
 Here’s how they help:

 If you’re deficient in biotin, you might notice dry or brittle hair and nails, or have patchy dry areas on your skin in addition to hair loss and thinning hair.
 Folexin supplements can help those areas, too!

 They also foster a healthy metabolism and nervous system PLUS digestive and cardiovascular functioning.
 Biotin is water-soluble too, meaning it’s easy to digest.
 Good to know.

-This popular hair care ingredient supports the hormonal factors at play in hair growth.
-As this Healthline article explains, it helps block (5α-R), an enzyme that converts testosterone into a hormone called DHT (which can shrink the hair follicles and is linked to hair loss).
+This popular ingredient supports the hormonal factors at play in hair growth.
+As this study shows it helps block (5α-R), an enzyme that converts testosterone into a hormone called DHT (which can shrink the hair follicles and is linked to hair loss).

-The other B vitamins play an important role, too.
-But Vitamin B5 in particular (also called pantothenic acid) is an essential nutrient used in the process of making protein.
+The other B vitamins play an important role in hair health, too.
+But Vitamin B5 in particular (also called pantothenic acid) is an essential nutrient used in the process of making protein for thicker hair.
 It’s known for its soothing, healing and regenerating properties.